Karol Mikuláš

 Karol Mikuláš (2 July 1922 – 13 March 2023) was a Slovak miner, partisan, and political prisoner.
 He participated in the 1940 Handlová miners strike against the Fascist regime of the World War II era Slovak Republic and later fought as a partisan in the Slovak National Uprising.
-In 1955 he was arrested and sentenced to hard labor in an uranium mine by the Communist regime of the Czechoslovak Socialist Republic.
+In 1955 he was arrested and sentenced to hard labor in a uranium mine by the Communist regime of the Czechoslovak Socialist Republic.
 Shortly before his death, he received the Order of Ľudovít Štúr 1st class as a recognition of lifelong dedication to the values of democracy.

 Early life

 Mikuláš was born in July 1922 to a working-class family in the miner town of Handlová.
 His father, who was himself a miner, was strongly devoted to the ideals of social democracy.
 His family was strongly supportive of the young First Czechoslovak Republic because of the political persuasion of Mikuláš' father and also for allowing their children to receive education, which had previously not been accessible to working class children.
 As a pupil, young Mikuláš was highly impressed by the democratic ideals promoted by the Czech teacher Bláha, who came to Slovakia to teach underprivileged local children.

 As an 18 year old, Mikuláš started working in a coal mine.
 Not satisfied with the life of a simple miner, he pursued further education in the Slovak capital of Bratislava, where he obtained a High School diploma and started working at the General Directorate of the Handlová mining company.